 In April 2022, the age of adulthood was lowered from 20 to 18, which has brought a big change in the legal environment for consumers in Japan.
 NCAC has put emphasis on offering relevant information to young people, in particular those aged 18 or 19 (e.g. caution against problems related to moneymaking schemes, beauty care, etc.) to prevent them from getting in trouble.
 Moreover, for many years NCAC has provided input for supporting the elderly and ensuring safety for children.
 It is ever more important for NCAC to support consumer affairs centers across Japan, to inform and request to the government, and to issue consumer alerts based on accurate and helpful information.
 NCAC would like to share relevant information such as trends of consumer affairs consultation and product test results not only through mass media but also through the Internet including social media in order to prevent consumers from suffering damage.

-As Japan is experiencing an increasing number of natural disasters such as heavy rains in July-August 2001 and the Fukushima earthquake in March 2022, there have been hard-sell tactics capitalizing on natural disasters (e.g. pressing consumers to order expensive and/or unnecessary construction work).
+As Japan has experienced numerous natural disasters such as heavy rains in July-August 2001 and the Fukushima earthquake in March 2022, there have been hard-sell tactics capitalizing on natural disasters (e.g. pressing consumers to order expensive and/or unnecessary construction work).
 There have been also COVID-19 related problems.
 Some businesses have sold questionable antivirus products capitalizing on anxiety about the novel coronavirus.
 Some fraudsters have tricked consumers out of money or personal information capitalizing on vaccination opportunities.
-NCAC has disclosed results of testing such questionable products and has established a special hotline for consumers in urgent need.
+NCAC has shared results of testing some questionable products and has established a special hotline for consumers in urgent need.

 NCAC will continue to make efforts to prevent and minimize consumer detriment in cooperation with consumers, businesses and administrative authorities.
 Thank you for your support and cooperation.